phitter-hub/docs-phitter-kernel/docs/documentation/distributions/quick_example.md

 # Quick Example

-If you want to use a [distribution](/documentation/distributions/distributions) you can do the following:
+To use a [distribution](/documentation/distributions/distributions) you can do the following:

-> For this example we will use [Normal](/documentation/distributions/continuous/folded_normal) distribution
+> For this example we will use [Normal](/documentation/distributions/continuous/normal) distribution

 ## Create a Distribution